Johann Zarco: LCR Honda (late 2019)

 Zarco was offered a Honda for the last three races of the 2019 season due to regular rider Takaaki Nakagami electing to have surgery with an expected long recuperation period.
 He finished the first event in 13th place, and was knocked off by Joan Mir nearing the end of the second event when in 8th place.
 Zarco fell during his third race on the Honda when in 10th position at Valencia, Spain, being hit when walking away by a following machine, without serious injury.

 Avintia Esponsorama Racing (2020)

-For the 2020 season, the Frenchman signed a one-year deal through Ducati to ride for Esponsorama Racing.
-During the Czech Grand Prix in Brno, Zarco took Esponsorama's first ever pole position, followed up with a podium finish in 3rd a day later.
+For the 2020 season, Zarco signed a one-year deal through Ducati to ride for Esponsorama Racing.
+During the Czech Grand Prix in Brno, Zarco took Esponsorama's first ever pole position, followed up with a podium finish in third a day later.
 Consistently finishing within the points, Zarco ended the season in 13th position of the riders' standings.